The Need to Campaign

-Presentation is an intrinsic part of policy development, because it is never enough, in today’s society, merely to introduce new laws and regulations and then expect instant obedience.
+It is never enough, nowadays, merely to announce a new policy or introduce new laws and regulations and then expect instant obedience.
 We have to get the public on our side, or else even the cleverest of policies will fail.
-Indeed, some parts of Whitehall have come to recognise that they are involved in what amounts to a permanent campaign.

 We must also remember that very few people read guidance material, however well written.
 New regulations therefore need to be easy to understand, and clearly communicated via the media, if they are to be generally accepted and easily enforced.
 The main purpose of guidance material should be to answer questions about the application of the new rules to non-standard situations.